llvm/llvm-project/amd/device-libs/doc/OCML.md

 where `{LLVM rev}` is the version of LLVM used to create the file, of the form X.Y, e.g. 3.8, and `{OCML rev}` is the OCML library version of the form X.Y, currently 0.9.

-// Should OCML include a constant string with the version in the bitcode as well?

 ### Tables